Build a Self-Hosted Knowledge Base with Plain Text and LLMs

 Multi-source layout, the actual directory shape

-The indexer points at three roots that each have different update cadences and different signal-to-noise ratios.
+The indexer points at several roots (the SCAN_ROOTS list in index.py) that each have different update cadences and signal-to-noise ratios.
 Knowing which is which matters when you read query results:

-Adding a fourth root is one line in the indexer config.
+Adding a root is one line in SCAN_ROOTS.
 The price is reindex time, which scales linearly with file count.
-With 172 files the no-tag pass is two seconds; doubling the corpus will roughly double that.
+Fast-forward from the 172 files this guide started with: the corpus has since grown past 340 files and the no-tag pass is still a few seconds on the Spark.

 Edge cases the indexer handles, and the ones it does not